This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 This means your channel could be (youtube.com/yourname).

-The great thing about YouTube is whatever you call your channel, you can change it later.
+The great thing about YouTube is that whatever you call your channel, you can change it later.
 Unlike some platforms like Fiverr or Reddit.

-On Fiverr and Reddit you can’t change your name, so pick wisely.
+On Fiverr and Reddit, you can’t change your name, so pick wisely.

 My name is not creative at all; it’s just my name.
 Hey, I did YouTube 15 years ago with my name as the channel and had a “massive” channel using NO bells and whistles – then a girl stole my computer and lost it all.